-\manner{} consists of two types of modules, each with a dedicated NE, responsible for content-based (\texttt{CR-Module)} and aspect-based (\texttt{A-Module}) recommendation relevance, respectively.
-We train both modules with a metric-learning objective.
-Concretely, we minimize the supervised contrastive loss (SCL) \cite{khosla2020supervised, gunelsupervised} (Eq.~\ref{eq:scl}) which aims to reshape the encoder's representation space so that the embeddings of same-class instances become mutually closer (according to some distance/similarity metric) than instances of different classes.
-This is accomplished by contrasting the distance/similarity score of a positive example (pair of same-class instances) against the scores of corresponding negative examples (pairs of instances from different classes):
+\manner{} comprises two module types, each with a dedicated NE, responsible for content-based (\texttt{CR-Module)} and aspect-based (\texttt{A-Module}) recommendation relevance, respectively.
+We train both by minimizing the supervised contrastive loss (SCL, Eq.~\ref{eq:scl}) which aims to reshape the NE's representation space so that embeddings of same-class instances become mutually closer (cf. a distance/similarity metric) than instances of different classes \cite{khosla2020supervised,gunelsupervised}.
+To this end, we contrast the similarity score of a positive example (pair of same-class instances) against scores of corresponding negative examples (paired instances from different classes):

-with $y_i$ as the label of the news $n_i$, $N$ the batch size, $N_{y_i}$ the number of batch instances with the same label $y_i$, and $\tau>0$ the temperature hyperparameter that controls the extent of class separation.
-We use the dot product as the similarity metric in SCL for both module types.
+with $y_i$ as news $n_i$'s label, $N$ the batch size, $N_{y_i}$ the number of batch instances with label $y_i$, and $\tau > 0$ the temperature hyperparameter controlling the extent of class separation.
+We use the dot product as the similarity metric for both module types.

-\rparagraph{CR-Module.} Our \texttt{CR-Module} is a modification of the common content-based NNR architecture \cite{wu2023personalized}.
-Concretely, we use a dedicated NE to encode both candidate and clicked news.
-However, we propose, following \citet{iana2023simplifying}, to replace the widely used UEs (i.e., early fusion of representations of clicked news) with the much simpler (and non-parameterized) mean-pooling of dot-product scores between the candidate embedding $\mathbf{n}^c$ and embeddings of clicked news $\mathbf{n}_i^u$: $s(\mathbf{n}^c, u) = \frac{1}{N} \sum_{i=1}^N \mathbf{n}^c \cdot \mathbf{n}_i^u$ (i.e., late-fusion of the similarity scores).\footnote{Note that this is equivalent to the dot product between the candidate embedding and the mean of the embeddings of the user's clicked news, $s(\mathbf{n}^c, u) = \mathbf{n}^c \cdot \left(\frac{1}{N} \sum_{i=1}^N \mathbf{n}_i^u \right)$.
-This means that we can effortlessly derive user embeddings as averages of embeddings of their clicked news.} This way we reduce the computational complexity of the standard (i.e., early-fusion) approaches with elaborate parameterized UEs.
-We then update the \texttt{CR-Module}'s encoder (i.e., fine-tune the PLM) by minimizing SCL, with clicked candidate news as positive examples and non-clicked news as negative examples for the user.
-Since there are many more non-clicked news, we resort to negative sampling \cite{ijcai2022infonce}.
+\textbf{CR-Module.} Our \texttt{CR-Module} is a modification of the common content-based NNR architecture \cite{wu2023personalized}.
+Concretely, we encode both candidate and clicked news with a dedicated NE.
+However, following \citet{iana2023simplifying}, we replace the widely used UEs (i.e., early fusion of clicked news representations) with the simpler (and non-parameterized) mean-pooling of dot-product scores between the candidate embedding $\mathbf{n}^c$ and clicked news embeddings $\mathbf{n}_i^u$: $s(\mathbf{n}^c, u) = \frac{1}{N} \sum_{i=1}^N \mathbf{n}^c \cdot \mathbf{n}_i^u$ (i.e., late-fusion).
+We thus reduce the computational complexity of the standard approaches with elaborate parameterized UEs.
+We then update the \texttt{CR-Module}'s encoder (i.e., fine-tune the PLM) by minimizing SCL, with clicked candidates as positive and non-clicked news as negative examples for the user.
+As there are many more non-clicked news, we resort to negative sampling \cite{ijcai2022infonce}.